OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ###### objection

-Objection contains bundles module to work with iOS Bundles.
-This module has two commands `list_bundles` and `list_frameworks`.
+Objection contains a module to work with iOS Bundles, which offers two commands: `list_bundles` and `list_frameworks`.

 `list_bundles` command lists all of the application’s non framework bundles.
 The output of both commands contains executable name, bundle id, version of the library and path to the library.